-- Prerequisites for admission include six credit hours each of biology, chemistry and behavioral science; while related course work may be considered (e.g., religion, philosophy), at least one course must be in a traditional behavioral science field (psychology, sociology, anthropology).
-Additional prerequisites are three credit hours each of biochemistry, statistics and genetics.
+- Prerequisites for admission include six credit hours (two full-semester courses) each of biology, chemistry and behavioral science; while related course work may be considered (e.g., religion, philosophy), at least one course must be in a traditional behavioral science field (psychology, sociology, anthropology).
+Additional prerequisites are three credit hours (one full semester) each of biochemistry, statistics and genetics.
 It is recommended that all prerequisite courses have been completed within 10 years of application.
 A prerequisite may be in process at the time of application.

-- Students accepted to the program are generally drawn from applicants with an undergraduate grade-point average minimum of 3.0 (on a 4.0 scale or equivalent), with an average GPA of 3.3 to 3.5 for matriculating students.
+- Students accepted to the program are generally drawn from applicants with a minimum undergraduate grade-point average of 3.0 (on a 4.0 scale or equivalent).

-Note: The department receives an average of 80 to 100 applications annually.
-Of those, 25 to 30 are invited for an onsite interview, and five to seven students matriculate.
+Note: The department receives an average of 200 applications annually.
+Of those, about 60 are invited for an interview, and 10 students matriculate.

-In addition to the general VCU Graduate School graduation requirements, students must complete a minimum total of 60 credit hours.
+In addition to the general VCU Graduate School graduation requirements, students must complete a minimum of 60 credit hours.
 The program is a full-time, on-campus program.
 (Part-time on-campus options may exist at the discretion of the program director.)
 There is no online option for degree completion.
 Students are expected to complete their course work in four semesters (21 consecutive months).
 To be considered full-time, the VCU School of Medicine requires students to register for 15 credit hours in the fall and spring semesters.
 Occasionally special circumstances may occur that could require a temporary leave of absence.
 The VCU Graduate School requires that master’s degrees be completed in a maximum of six years.

 In order to be considered in good academic standing, a student must maintain a 3.0 GPA.
 Students who fail to maintain a 3.0 average are permitted one semester to bring their averages up to the required level.

-As part of their course work, students begin clinical rotations in the spring semester of the first year and continue through both semesters of the second year.
+As part of their course work, students begin clinical rotations in the spring semester of the first year and continue through the summer and both semesters of the second year.
 Students are required to engage in clinical experiences during the intervening summer.
 Options exist for summer experiences to occur outside the city of Richmond.

-In addition to participating in course work and counseling rotations, students in the department also participate in a number of community and education programs.
+In addition to participating in course work, the capstone project and counseling rotations, students in the department also participate in a number of community and education programs.
 These opportunities may include lectures and presentations to local schools and community events, participation in health fairs, School of Medicine-sponsored activities, state of Virginia Genetics Advisory Board meetings, and DNA Day on the Hill in Washington, D.C.